 In his book, "Good Strategy/ Bad Strategy" Richard Rumelt explores successes, and failures, in corporate strategy.
-Quoting John Kay, writing in the FT:

 "For Prof Rumelt, the kernel of a strategy is the diagnoses of a situation, the choice of an overall guiding policy and the design of coherent action.
 A guiding policy is an element of strategy, but is not a strategy until it is translated into specific actions.
-One of the silliest remarks in business is 'strategy is easy, implementation is difficult'.
-But strategy that lacks a clear path to implementation is not strategy at all, just wishful thinking."
-13
+One of the silliest remarks in business is "strategy is easy, implementation is difficult".
+But strategy that lacks a clear path to implementation is not strategy at all, just wishful thinking.
+13"

 The nature of the strategy that should be adopted in the face of the uncertainty will vary according to the decision and its context.
 In a commercial context the chosen strategy will depend on the organisation's commercial (or other) objectives, market opportunity, stakeholder expectations and available resources.
 It will also depend on the organisation's risk appetite and attitude to uncertainty.
-A key point in Rumelt's thinking is that a strategy alone will not determine success - it is critical to understand the issues at stake, and have a set of actions to support your overarching goal.
+A key point in Rumelt's thinking is that the strategy alone will not determine success - it is critical to understand the issues at stake, and have a set of action to support your overarching goal.